PDLT-University-of-York/test-split-site/README.md

 # VLE support site

-The PDLT's Mkdocs site for York's VLE and associated guidance.
+The Digital Education Team's Mkdocs site for York's VLE and associated guidance.

 This site deploys using the main branch.